Planned Giving and the Legacy Society

 5. What if I don’t have a lot of money?
 Any gift, regardless of size, is meaningful.
 It is possible to leave the church a percentage of your estate, rather than a dollar amount.
 This allows for a self-adjusting gift, which will work for your estate regardless of the total value of your assets.
 Every individual, regardless of their net worth, needs to consider an estate plan in order to give instructions to family members about what to do with various assets.

 6. How do I make a Planned Gift?
 You should speak to a lawyer about your personal situation.
-If you don’t know a lawyer, talk to any member of the Planned Giving Committee for a referral (Tina Annis; email: , Peter Imse, Oge Young, Deborah Carley).
+If you don’t know a lawyer, talk to any member of the Planned Giving Committee for a referral (Tina Annis; email: email@example.com, Peter Imse, Oge Young, Deborah Carley).